lucas-uw/WRF-tools/WRF_output_tools/README.md

 ### 2. Add_cdo_info_to_wrfout.d01.py

-Most of the remapping (presumably in Climate Data Operator CDO) uses only the distance info of target point to the reference point, so these remapping can be directly applied to the WRF output (wrfout_d).
+Most of the remapping methods (presumably in Climate Data Operator CDO) uses only the distance info of target point to the reference point, so these remapping can be directly applied to the WRF output (wrfout_d).
 For __precipitation__, however, it is often required to do a conservation remapping.
-In this situation, along with the lat/lon info we also need to know the corner lat/lon of each grid (so area of the grid can be calculate by CDO).
+In this situation, along with the lat/lon info we also need to know the corner lat/lon of each grid (so the area of the grid can be calculated by CDO).
 This script extracts precipitation data, and adds the corner information to the WRF output.
 In my case, this script is required for Lambert Conformal Conic projection and Mercator projection.
 For other projections, I am not sure if CDO could recognize the projection (so this script is no longer needed).

 Before running this script, a special WPS run (more specifically, only geogrid.exe) is required.
 Below shows the modifications needed, basically we use half-size grids (i.e. 15km to 7.5km) to cover the same domain (so at each direction we need to double the grid number).
 - namelist.wps for the WRF simulation:

   e_we          = 80,
   e_sn          = 80,
   dx            = 15000,
   dy            = 15000,
 - namelist.wps for this special run:

   e_we          = 160,
   e_sn          = 160,
   dx            = 7500,